ghc-proposals/ghc-proposals/proposals/0000-type-variable-scoping.rst

 The effects of this proposal are written out in the individual sections.
 Here, I summarize the effects on the principles_ laid out above.

-1. The LSPC_ is upheld.
+1. The `Lexical Scoping Principle Corollary`_ is upheld.
 Binders occur in patterns, after ``forall``, in ``let`` declarations, and a few other discrete places in the AST -- and nowhere else.
 In particular, binders do not occur in pattern signatures.
    Instead, with ``-XPatternSignatureBinds``, an occurrence of an out-of-scope variable ``a`` induces a ``let type a = _ in`` to be prefixed to the pattern.

 #.
-The LLSP_ is made to hold, by describing pattern-signature binds as occurrences
+The `Local Lexical Scoping Principle`_ is made to hold, by describing pattern-signature binds as occurrences
    and making type applications in patterns unconditionally bring new variables into scope.

 #.
-The SUP_ is supported.
+The `Syntactic Unification Principle`_ is supported.
 The new ``let`` syntax in types is a strict subset
    of its syntax in terms, and the semantics are compatible.

 #.
-The EVP_ is made to hold, by allowing explicit binders for type variables
+The `Explicit Variable Principle`_ is made to hold, by allowing explicit binders for type variables
    for existentials and the variables bound by an inner ``forall`` in a higher-rank type.

 #.
-The EBP_ is made to hold, by introducing ``-XNoImplicitForAll`` and
+The `Explicit Binding Principle`_ is made to hold, by introducing ``-XNoImplicitForAll`` and
    ``-XNoPatternSignatureBinds``.

 #.
-The VOP_ is made to hold, by ensuring that types and terms are treated identically
+The `Visibility Orthogonality Principle`_ is made to hold, by ensuring that types and terms are treated identically
    in patterns.

 #.
-The PEDP_ is respected, by allowing space for universals in patterns.
+The `Pattern/Expression Duality Principle`_ is respected, by allowing space for universals in patterns.
 It is up
    to a future proposal to figure out how universals can be instantiated in patterns, but this current proposal is future-compatible with other ideas, and it retains the correspondence between arguments in patterns and arguments in expressions.